ludelafo/panosse/README.md

   panosse encode <file> [flags]

 Examples:
-  # Encode a single FLAC file
+  ## Encode a single FLAC file
   $ panosse encode file.flac

-  # Encode all FLAC files in the current directory recursively and in parallel
+  ## Encode all FLAC files in the current directory recursively and in parallel
+  $ find . -type f -name "*.flac" -print0 | xargs -0 -n1 -P$(nproc) panosse encode

+  ## Encode all FLAC files in the current directory recursively and in order
+  # This approach is slower than the previous one but it can be useful to process
+  # the files in a specific order (e.g., to follow the progression)
-  $ find . -type f -name "*.flac" -print0 | sort -z | xargs -0 -n1 -P$(nproc) panosse encode
+  $ find . -type f -name "*.flac" -print0 | sort -z | xargs -0 -n1 panosse encode

 Flags:
   -a, --encode-arguments strings                   arguments passed to flac to encode the file (default [--compression-level-8,--delete-input-file,--no-padding,--force,--verify,--warnings-as-errors,--silent])